 This khutbah will give you the peace and mindfulness to appreciate Allah’s many gifts.
 Here Ustadh Nouman explains Surah 'Abasa, focusing on how we treat people with special needs in our communities; and compares it with the status Allah afforded them in the Quran.
 In this khutabah Ustadh Nouman recounts the story behind Surah ‘Abasa, a Mekki surah that was revealed as Prophet Muhammad (PBUH) was speaking to one of the elites of Quraish.
 On this rare occasion when one of the tribal leaders was actually listening to the Prophet, a blind distant relative of the Prophet rushed to him, interrupting the conversation to ask for guidance and inspiration.
 Even though the Prophet’s reaction was muted - he only slightly frowned and looked away - Allah revealed these ayat to draw the attention of the Prophet and the rest of us, that in the eyes of Allah, this blind man who sought the Prophet out with all his senses, is more worthy than those with hardened hearts no matter what their status in society.

 Time: 10:30 am - 12 pm

 ISDHH proudly announces the biweekly halaqa for our deaf Muslim brothers and sisters.
 This will InshaAllah bridge the Islamic knowledge gap among our deaf community and, the deaf will InshaAllah benefit from these Halaqas.

 May 3, 2019 marks the first ever jumma in American Sign Language livestream around the world.
-Our president Rebecca Hossain is the new Deaf interpreter.
-She reached 180 countries worldwide.
+Our president Rebecca Hossain is the new Deaf interpreter for VRIC.
+She reaches 180 countries worldwide for ASL khutba.